 If you confirmed at least one of the two questions with yes, then it's time to try this quick and easy beet soup recipe.
 You can thank me later, but first let me show you a way, how you can turn this root vegetable into your all time favorite!

-This creamy and yet skinny clean eating soup is so gorgeous, so decadent, so comforting…
+This creamy and yet skinny soup is so gorgeous, so decadent, so comforting…

-So, within hours of eating 3 plates of this delicious beet soup I felt dizzy and light-headed.
+So, within hours of eating 3 plates of this delicious soup, I felt dizzy and light-headed.
 A feeling I know already when I go overboard with my beloved red beets salad.
 This incident proved me again the potent healing power of plant foods.

-If you are struggling however with a high blood pressure (a very common chronic condition in modern Western lifestyles) then I highly recommend considering beets as your natural means to lower blood pressure.
-I’ll share more about the impressive body of research on this in a minute.
+If you are struggling however with high blood pressure (a very common chronic condition in modern Western lifestyles) then the opposite is true.
+In that case, I highly recommend considering these tubers as your natural means to lower blood pressure.
+I'll share more about the impressive body of research on this in a minute.

-- 3 medium beets, peeled cut into cubes
+- 3 medium fresh beets, peeled cut into cubes

 - 2 celery stalks, cut into chunks